Breaking the Firearms Pipeline: The Queens County District Attorney’s Office is a National Leader in the Fight Against Guns

 In 2021, District Attorney Katz created the Queens County District Attorney’s Office’s first Crime Strategies & Intelligence Bureau (CSIB), tasked with instituting a proactive intelligence-based approach to crime prevention.
-Since then, the Office’s model of identifying, investigating, and prosecuting the manufacturers and distributors of homemade weapons has become a national standard for the fight against ghost guns.
+Since then, the Office’s model of identifying, investigating, and prosecuting the manufacturers and distributors of weapons has become a national standard for the fight against guns.

 - By: